dataminer-site/dataminer-site.github.io/docs/sql/indexes.md

 ## Index Types

-DuckDB currently uses two index types:
+DataMiner currently uses two index types:

 * A [min-max index](https://en.wikipedia.org/wiki/Block_Range_Index) (also known as zonemap and block range index) is automatically created for columns of all [general-purpose data types](../sql/data_types/overview).
 * An [Adaptive Radix Tree (ART)](https://db.in.tum.de/~leis/papers/ART.pdf) is mainly used to ensure primary key constraints and to speed up point and very highly selective (i.e., < 0.1%) queries.
 Such an index is automatically created for columns with a `UNIQUE` or `PRIMARY KEY` constraint and can be defined using `CREATE INDEX`.